 Private sector and then Delta Force

 From 1995 to 2001, he was in the private sector working with his dad, and then 9/11 happened, and all that changed.
 Holland immediately called his old command and spoke with some people there about coming back to help out.
 He had a friend there that was with the US Army Special Operations in Somalia in 1993.
-He told him that the organization was already in the Middle East, and if he were him, he would go try out for that unit.
+He told him that the organization was already in the Middle East, and he would try out for that unit if he were him.
 He contacted them and went and tried out.

 He deployed 20 times to the Middle East, conducting over 2000 combat missions.
 He was wounded with shrapnel in 2004 when an IED exploded behind his vehicle, killing one of his team members.

-After completing A&S/OTC, MSG, Holland served as an assaulter with 1st SFOD-D for roughly 10 years, retiring in 2013.
-Most men who make it to an SMU will stick with said-SMU for the majority of their careers.
+After completing A&S/OTC, MSG, Holland served as an assaulter with 1st SFOD-D for roughly ten years, retiring in 2013.
+Most men who make it to an SMU will stick with said SMU for the majority of their careers.